ptitSeb/box64/docs/README.md

 Notes about GTK programs
 ----

-GTK libraries are now wrapped on box64, bu only gtk2, not gtk3 (contrary to box86).
+GTK libraries are now wrapped on box64, both gtk2 and gtk3.

 ----